 Financial institutions have the right to move around the money they hold to pay off outstanding debts.

 You could feasibly call this stealing.

 In fact, it's somewhat similar to credit card providers' right to hold a main credit cardholder liable for debts on an additional card.
 The two balances might look different to the two cardholders but to the bank they're one and the same.

 The banks call it 'setting off' or 'combining accounts.'

 How it works

-All banks have the right to do match money to debts in this way and many use it, outlining the precise nature of the house rules in their terms and conditions.
+All banks have the right to set off by matching money to debts in this way and many use it.
+The precise nature of the house rules are set out in their terms and conditions.

 For example, here's how Barclaycard's small print has described the rule of 'setting off' in the past:

 (a) we owe you money on a current, savings or other account under this agreement or another agreement with us; and